sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 The paper does not examine or discuss the potential distribution mismatch, making it impossible to draw definitive conclusions without access to the templates used.
 However, there is evidence indicating that the distribution of GSM-Symbolic questions differs from that of GSM8K, and that GSM-Symbolic is indeed more difficult.
-Looking at the example template (Figure 1 above), we see that the sampling ranges for some variables **exclude** the original GSM8K values:
+Looking at the example template (Figure 1 from the paper, reproduced above), we see that the sampling ranges for some variables **exclude** the original GSM8K values:
 - The variable `total` is sampled from $[100, 500]$, whilst in the original question we have `total=62`.
 - The variable `ans` is sampled from $[85, 200]$, whilst in the original question we have `ans=14`.

+[This might actually go in the previous section, where we discuss the disentanglement of reasoning and arithmetic; then refer to it here.]
-In other words, it is impossible to generate the original GSM8K question from the proposed symbolic template.
+In other words, the original GSM8K question cannot be generated from the proposed symbolic template.
-A more appropriate sampling domain for both `total` and `ans` might be $[50, 99]$.
+A more appropriate sampling range for both `total` and `ans` might be $[50, 99]$.
+We argue that and empirically show that such small changes in number ranges can significantly impact the performance of LMs, even if reasoning is consistent.
+To this end,consider again the simple addition task of adding two $d$-digit numbers.
+The figure below illustrates how the probability of answering a question correctly varies based on the number of digits $d$ of the numbers being added and the number of carry operations involved in the sum.

 {% include figure.html
   path="assets/img/2025-04-28-towards-more-rigorous-llm-evals/addition_accuracy.png"